-The Consortium for Risk-Based Firearm Policy (Consortium) includes the nation’s leading researchers, practitioners, and advocates in gun violence prevention, public health, law, and mental health.
-In the spring following the horrific shooting in Newtown, Connecticut in December 2012, members of the Consortium met for a two-day conference to discuss research evidence and identify areas of consensus regarding risk factors for future violence.
+The Consortium for Risk-Based Firearm Policy (Consortium) includes many of the nation’s leading researchers and academics in gun violence prevention, public health, law, and behavioral health.
+In March of 2013, members of the Consortium met for a two-day conference to discuss research evidence and identify areas of consensus.
 This initial meeting resulted in a commitment to advance evidence-based gun violence prevention policy recommendations through the newly formed Consortium.

-Synthesize and translate existing research and the best available scientific evidence to develop gun violence prevention policy recommendations, within constitutional limits, to address access to firearms by persons who are at an elevated risk for committing interpersonal violence or suicide;
+- Synthesize and translate existing research and the best available scientific evidence to develop gun violence prevention policy recommendations, within constitutional limits, to address access to firearms by persons who are at an elevated risk for committing interpersonal violence or attempting suicide; and